Skip to content

 }

 Find files by glob pattern.
 Returns an array of file paths relative to the project root.
+Files ignored by .gitignore are excluded by default.
+Set respectGitignore: false in the ADR frontmatter to include them.

 const testFiles = await ctx.glob("tests/**/*.test.ts");